Support » Pololu AVR Programming Quick Start Guide » 3. Programming in Windows with Microchip Studio »

-The next step is to compile an example program in Atmel Studio and load it onto your Orangutan or 3pi robot.
-Open Atmel Studio and create a new project by selecting New > Project… in the File menu.
+The next step is to compile an example program in Microchip Studio and load it onto your Orangutan or 3pi robot.
+Open Microchip Studio and create a new project by selecting New > Project… in the File menu.

 In the New Project dialog, select Installed to see the installed templates.
 Expand the C/C++ category and select Pololu to see a list of templates that were installed by the Pololu AVR C/C++ Library’s installer.
-If there is no Pololu category, make sure that you have installed the Pololu AVR C/C++ Library and try restarting Atmel Studio.
+If there is no Pololu category, make sure that you have installed the Pololu AVR C/C++ Library and try restarting Microchip Studio.
 Select the template that corresponds to your device.
 Be careful to select the right one; if you’re not sure what model of AVR microcontroller your device has then you can find out by checking your invoice, checking your Pololu order history, or by reading the writing on the AVR itself.

 Also, we recommend unchecking the Create directory for solution checkbox to make your directory structure a little simpler.

-After you click OK, Atmel Studio will create a new project from the template and open it:
+After you click OK, Microchip Studio will create a new project from the template and open it:

 The project will contain some simple example code that demonstrates basic features of the board, such as blinking an LED, playing some notes on the buzzer, and displaying numbers on the LCD.
 The functions being called are defined in the Pololu AVR C/C++ Library.
 You can find more information about them in the Pololu AVR C/C++ Library User’s Guide and read their source code by looking in the directory where you installed the library.